5th Cyclist Battalion, North Irish Horse (British Army)

 According to his medal card, Wesley McClelland served for a time with the Corps of Hussars.
 The regiment numbers are reversed however and his Hussars number was 71062 and his NIH number was 663.

-From the Mid Ulster Mail unknown date in 1915: Herbert McClelland, Canadian Royal Engineers (brother of Wesley McClelland)
+From the Mid Ulster Mail dated 14th August 1915: Herbert McClelland, Canadian Royal Engineers (brother of Wesley McClelland)

 It is just nine years since Herbert McClelland, son of Sloan McClelland, The White House, Cookstown, went out to Canada.
 He was engaged in railway extension work there and making good, when some months ago volunteers were asked for from the railwaymen to form a Canadian Corps of Royal Engineers for service at the front.
 About 15,000 responded out of which 540 were selected, one of whom was young McClelland.
 After partial training in Canada, the corps came over to England in June, and were encamped at Longmore, some forty miles from London.
 Royal Engineer McClelland spent a few days leave renewing old acquaintances in his native town recently, returning to England on Monday last.
 He expects soon to go on active service with his corps, either to France or the Dardanelles.
 His brother, Wesley, is on the North Irish Horse and is one of Sir John French’s bodyguard.